MarioAlessandroNapoli/GPT-Resuminator/README.md

 ```

 ## Project Structure
-The GPT-Resumonator project is organized as follows:
+The GPT-Resuminator project is organized as follows:

 ```
-GPT-Resumonator/
+GPT-Resuminator/
 │
 ├── gpt_resumonator/
 │   ├── __init__.py